ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/6-parallel-jobs/_index.md

 ## Create Parallel Workflow

-To enable parallel execution of the tasks in these job templates, we will create a workflow.
-We’ll use the web UI because using **awx** for this is a bit too involved for a lab.
-Workflows are configured in the **Templates** view, you might have noticed you can choose between **Job Template** and **Workflow Template** when adding a template.
+To enable parallel execution of the tasks in these job templates, we will create a workflow using the web UI.
+Workflows are configured in the **Templates** view, you might have noticed you can choose between **Add job template** and **Add workflow template** when adding a template.

 - Go to the **Templates** view and click the ![plus](../../images/green_plus.png?classes=inline) button.
 This time choose **Workflow Template**